 Two alternatives to DIY living wills are types of voluntary medical orders, which must be signed by a physician or another state-approved health care professional.
 These are typically for individuals in poor health or who have specific requests:

-- POLST: This acronym represents “portable medical orders,” which is a form with more specific instructions on end-of-life care and signed by your physician, along with your signature or the signature of your health care proxy.
+- POLST: This acronym stands for "Physician Orders for Life Sustaining Treatment ", sometimes called portable medical orders, which are a form with more specific instructions on end-of-life care and signed by your physician, along with your signature or the signature of your health care proxy.
 May be called by similar but different acronyms in some states but it is recognized in most states.

 Living Will vs. Living Trust